Equities hit record highs, dollar weakens on gloomy data

 NEW YORK Equity markets worldwide climbed to record highs on Friday as solid corporate earnings and an all-time peak for the Nasdaq stock index stoked investor optimism, while the dollar eased on gloomy U.S. economic data.

-Amazon.com Inc, Microsoft Corp and Google Inc led Wall Street higher, pushing the Nasdaq to a second straight record closing high a day after it topped a record that had stood for more than 15 years.
+Amazon.com Inc (AMZN.O), Microsoft Corp (MSFT.O) and Google Inc (GOOGL.O) led Wall Street higher, pushing the Nasdaq to a second straight record closing high a day after it topped a record that had stood for more than 15 years.

 The S&P 500 also notched a new closing high.